This SSIS Data Flow Component loads data into the Dynamics CRM service.

 - Supports four entity actions: Create, Update, Delete or Upsert

-- The configuration parameters are provided in the standard data flow destination component dialog.
+- The configuration parameters are provided in the standard Data Flow Component dialogs.

 - Provides information about records with errors as well as the GUID assigned for new records created.